 Routing protocols are traditionally classified as either intradomain or interdomain protocols.
 Intradomain protocols or Interior Gateway Protocols (IGPs) such as OSPF and IS-IS are responsible for the shortest-path forwarding of packets within an Autonomous System (AS), i.e., a network operated by a single administrative entity.
-In contrast, interdomain protocols such as BGP [1] are responsible for the forwarding of packets across multiple ASes.
-Conceptually, for a given destination prefix, a router uses BGP to find what is the best egress point inside its own AS, and then the IGP to find the best way to reach that egress point.
+In contrast, interdomain protocols such as BGP [1] are responsible for packet forwarding across multiple ASes.
 Although they serve different purposes, the two routing protocols are tightly coupled.
-Indeed, when choosing between equally preferred egress points, a BGP router breaks ties based on lower IGP costs.
+Firstly, for a given destination prefix, a router uses BGP to find what is the best egress point inside its own AS, and then the IGP to find the best way to reach that egress point.
+Secondly, when choosing between equally preferred egress points, a BGP router breaks ties based on lower IGP costs.

 Network operators often need to change their IGP configuration.
-One of the primary goals of these adjustments is to perform intradomain traffic engineering.
+One of the primary goals of these adjustments is to engineer intradomain traffic flows.
 Indeed, network operators can optimize the traffic traversing their network by appropriately changing the link weights (e.g., [2], [3], [4]).
 To compute optimal link weights, network operators can rely on widely available tools (e.g., [5], [6]).
 By adapting link weights, network operators can also perform planned maintenance on a link or a node by first rerouting traffic around it [7], [8].
 Besides traffic engineering and planned maintenance, operators may also need to perform larger IGP reconfigurations as the network grows or when upgrades or new services must be deployed.
-These reconfigurations include introducing (or removing) a hierarchy or changing the protocol (e.g., to benefit from a different features set) [9], [10], [11].
+These reconfigurations include introduction or removal of routing hierarchy or replacement of the deployed IGP protocol, e.g., to benefit from a different features set [9], [10], [11].

 Given the practical relevance of IGP reconfiguration scenarios, the research community has devoted a lot of effort to prevent forwarding loops and congestion from appearing during IGP reconfigurations.
 In [12], Raza et al. propose a theoretical framework and a heuristic to minimize a certain disruption function (e.g., link congestion) when link weights have to be changed.
-François et al. propose protocol extensions to avoid transient forwarding loops after a link addition or removal [13].
-Fu et al. [14] and Shi et al. [15] generalize these results by defining loop-free reconfiguration techniques encompassing any change in the forwarding plane and considering traffic congestion, respectively.
-In [16], Vanbever et al. propose techniques and tools to safely reconfigure IGP when routers can run two IGP processes simultaneously.
+François et al. [13] propose protocol extensions to avoid transient forwarding loops after a link addition or removal.
+Fu et al. [14] and Shi et al. [15] generalize those results by defining a loop-free FIB update ordering for any change in the forwarding plane and considering traffic congestion, respectively.
+In [16], Vanbever et al. propose techniques and tools to safely reconfigure IGP when routers can simultaneously run two IGP processes.

-While prior work has striven to guarantee graceful reconfigurations to IGP destinations, the potential impact on BGP has not been analyzed.
+While prior work has striven to guarantee graceful reconfigurations to IGP destinations, the potential impact on BGP has not been deeply analyzed.
 Unfortunately, due to the interplay between IGP and BGP, graceful IGP operations can affect BGP decisions and cause unexpected BGP-induced anomalies.
 Even worse, such BGP-induced anomalies can have a much more dramatic effect on traffic than the transient disruptions that graceful IGP operations are intended to avoid.
-In fact, with respect to IGP anomalies, BGP anomalies can affect a larger number of destinations, impact a larger fraction of the traffic, and last much longer [17], [18], [19].
+In fact, with respect to IGP anomalies, BGP anomalies can affect a larger number of destinations, impact a larger fraction of the traffic, and last much longer [17], [18].